matthewlehew/build25labmanual/labmanual.md

   - [] In the name field, replace "Input" with +++File path+++.
   - [] In the description field, replace "Please enter your input" with +++Use the file path of the new invoice.+++

-> [+Help] Why are we doing it this way?
+> [+Help] What's up with the input variables?
 (Optional info)
 >
-> There are a couple reasons we are relying on the Get Attachment action rather than passing the attachment to the agent flow directly.
+> There are a couple reasons we are passing a path to the agent flow rather than passing the file content directly.
 First and foremost is security: In the event the agent is eventually designed to take on multiple tasks (or even conversations), we want to ensure invoice content can't accidentally be passed to the wrong place.
-With this design, the message and attachment IDs are being passed to the agent flow by the agent.
-Even if those IDs were passed to the wrong place, they can't be used to pull the attachment without the correct user authentication.
+With this design, only the file metadata, not the content, is handled by the agent.
+Even if the file path were passed to the wrong place, it couldn't be used to pull the content without the correct SharePoint access privileges.
 >
 > The other relevant reason is simpler: today, passing objects from agents to agents flows isn't yet supported. :)